 Students will evaluate a range of topics related to the challenges of leading and developing essential skills to exercise leadership in their personal and professional pursuits.
-Repeatable: May be repeated for credit with change in topic

 LDR 310 - Leadership Theory

 The purpose of this course is to equip students with skills necessary for successful leadership in public, private, and non-governmental organizations.
 Emphasis is on assessment of personal growth needs and enhancement of administrative skills including communication, decision-making, motivation, leadership styles, and team building.
 Experiential class work will be utilized in conjunction with classic and current organizational literature so that students can appreciate the bridge linking theory and practice.
 Students completing this course for credit may not also earn credit for BUS 435 - Leadership in Organizations.